Article 1.

 (11) Recipients being served through the Community Alternatives Program for Disabled Adults (CAP/DA).

 (12) Recipients with a serious mental illness, a serious emotional disturbance, a severe substance use disorder, an intellectual/developmental disability, or who have survived a traumatic brain injury and who are receiving traumatic brain injury services, who are on the waiting list for the Traumatic Brain Injury waiver, or whose traumatic brain injury otherwise is a knowable fact, until BH IDD tailored plans become operational, at which time this population will be enrolled with a BH IDD tailored plan in accordance with G.S.
-108D‑60(a)(10).
-Recipients in this category shall have the option to voluntarily enroll with a PHP, provided that (i) a recipient electing to enroll with a PHP would only have access to the behavioral health services covered by PHPs according to G.S.
-108D‑35(1) and would no longer have access to the behavioral health services excluded under G.S.
-108D‑35(1) and (ii) the recipient's informed consent shall be required prior to the recipient's enrollment with a PHP.
+108D-60(a)(10), except for recipients described in subdivision (14) of this subsection.
+Except as provided in G.S.
+108D-60(a)(11), recipients described in this subdivision shall have the option to voluntarily enroll with a PHP operating a standard benefit plan, provided that (i) a recipient electing to enroll with a PHP operating a standard benefit plan would only have access to the services covered by standard benefit plans and would no longer have access to the services excluded from standard benefit plans under G.S.
+108D-35(b)(1) and (ii) the recipient's informed consent shall be required prior to the recipient's enrollment with a PHP operating a standard benefit plan.
 Recipients in this category shall include, at a minimum, recipients who meet any of the following criteria:

 a.
 Individuals with a serious emotional disturbance or a diagnosis of severe substance use disorder or traumatic brain injury.